Elementary School Counselor

 - Assist in early identification and intervention of children’s academic, personal, and social needs.

-- Work with administrators, teachers, parents, and students in designing, implementing, monitoring, and adjusting educational plans for individual students.
+- Work with administrators, teachers, parents, and students to design, implement, monitor, and adjust educational plans for individual students.

-- Participate in the school-wide SST (Student Services Team) weekly meetings.
+- Participate in the school-wide Student Services Team (SST) weekly meetings.

 - Serve as a “case manager” for Elementary students in the SST.

 - Work with members of the LRC team and the SST team as needed.

 - Counsel individuals and small groups of children through the development of educational, personal, and social skills.
 Topics may include family issues, attendance, behavioral issues, academic challenges, peer problems, coping strategies, goal setting, communication skills, and organizational skills.

 - Act as a resource for faculty, staff, and parents.
 Refer students and their parents to special programs, specialists, and outside agencies when necessary, including individual and small group counseling and individual/family/school crisis intervention.